ptibbetts/allusion/README.md

 \- says [Wikipedia](https://en.wikipedia.org/wiki/Allusion)

-Allusion is also the name of the WordPress theme in use on [my personal WordPress site](https://paultibbetts.uk).
+Allusion is also the name of the WordPress theme in use on [my personal WordPress site](https://paultibbetts.uk)

+I forked it from [Sage](https://roots.io/sage)